-Your agreement with HUC is set out in the Letter of Appointment that you signed when you moved in.
+Your agreement with the Charity is set out in the Letter of Appointment that you signed when you moved in.
 Almshouses do not issue a tenancy agreement.

-In an almshouse charity, the equivalent is a letter of appointment, which is a licence.
-It also sets out the rights and obligations of a resident.
+In an almshouse charity, the equivalent is a Letter of Appointment, which is a licence.
+This sets out the rights and obligations of a resident.
 In law, a resident of an almshouse charity is known as a 'beneficiary'.

-This is because the property is held in a trust and residents benefit from that trust because they live in the trust's buildings.
+This is because the property is held in a trust and residents benefit from that trust as they live in the trust's buildings.

-HUC cannot ask you to leave unless there are exceptional circumstances, such as when you cease to be an eligible beneficiary of the charity or you do not comply with the terms of the Letter of Appointment.
+We cannot ask you to leave unless there are exceptional circumstances, such as when you cease to be an eligible beneficiary of the charity or you do not comply with the terms of the Letter of Appointment.
 Please ask if you would like us to explain the many safeguards that you enjoy both within the charity and in law.